george2621/Portfolio-Grid/README.md

 ## Description

-My portfolio to shwo my skills, projects, education and contact with me
+My portfolio to show my skills, projects, education and contact with me